sivahuang77/citrux-cli/docs/extensions/index.md

   command.
 Note that this differs from the MCP server `excludeTools` functionality, which can be listed in the MCP server config.

-When Gemini CLI starts, it loads all the extensions and merges their configurations.
+When Citrux CLI starts, it loads all the extensions and merges their configurations.
 If there are any conflicts, the workspace configuration takes precedence.